pslisko/performa365docs/docs/howto/work_with_email_notifications.rst

 #. **E-mail notification** page is shown containing three sections: **E-mail service settings**, **E-mail notification settings** and **E-mail notification history** .
 #.
 Click on **E-mail service settings**.
 #.
 Current E-mail service settings are displayed.
 Click **Edit** to make changes.
 #.
 Edit form opens below.
+The form has two sections: *E-mail service settings* and *E-mail settings*.
+#.
 In the *E-mail service settings* section on the form you can change the following:

  * *E-mail service provider type* -
  * *Server address* -